In my hand I hold a dollar bill

 1. Feel No Pain 2.
 Silence n' Peace 3.
 Acme Dead End Road 4.
 Holobyte 5.
 Hangover 6.
 Santa Claus Has Got Skin Cancer 7.
 In Vain 8.
 S.S.C.
 333 9.
 Synthetic Tears

 Chakal's second full-length release The Man Is His Own Jackal is a slightly less harsh example of the band's music.
-The style of this one is a bit on the wild side, many times full of lighthearted energy instead of solely sticking to grave serious topics - possibly the best song of this release is about Warner Bros. cartoons, now that's an original choice or what.
-On the surface, the sound of this album is pretty satisfying and only hindered by the vocalist who is quite a plain howler; personally I might have preferred a stronger output like that of the band's original vocalist Vladimir Korg.
-Although the music is fairly energetic indeed, on the whole it lacks some vital characteristics to make it more memorable over time.
-Even though the wild attitude alone may win you over in the long run and The Man Is His Own Jackal is still worth a listen, you cannot help a feeling that Chakal could do also better than this.
+The style of this one is a bit on the wild side, many times full of lighthearted energy instead of solely sticking to grave serious topics - possibly the best song on this release is about Warner Bros. cartoons, now that's an original choice for sure.
+On the surface, the sound of this album is pretty satisfying and only hindered by the vocalist who is quite a plain howler; it might have been preferable to hear some stronger voice like that of the band's original vocalist Vladimir Korg.
+Although the music is fairly energetic indeed, on the whole it lacks some vital characteristics that would make it more memorable over time.
+Even though the wild attitude alone may win you over in the long run and The Man Is His Own Jackal is still worth a listen, you cannot help feeling that Chakal could do also better than this.

 CHAKAL - Death Is A Lonely Business